fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Add manual approval
 * Each stage create Artifacts
+* Each stage contains a set of actions
 * Changes are recorded into AWS CloudWatch Events (can trigger SNS)
 * IAM Service Role must have appropriate permissions